 7.4.2.
-Partial bypass of the stability control device (stabilisers control) procedure
+Bypass Progress (crane - stabilisers) procedure

 - The use of any emergency operation is under your direct responsibility as operator of the crane. - You must be qualified and correctly trained in the emergency operation to use the manual commands unit.
 Pay careful attention when operating from the operator station (crushing, falling, etc...) and watch out for hidden hazards (low visibility, narrow spaces, etc...). - · Always operate the crane with caution and at reduced speed. - To operate the crane like this is HIGHLY DANGEROUS because during emergency operation all crane security is disconnected. - It is strictly forbidden to use any emergency operation as normal operation (for example lifting a load). - Always go to/contact an authorised service workshop when a security seal has been broken.